dy/templize/README.md

 ### Loops

-Iterating over set of items can be organized via `each` directive:
+Iterating over set of items can be done with `each` directive:

 ```html
 <ul>